-Albuquerque Sex Crimes Defense Lawyers
+Reputable Albuquerque Sex Crimes Defense Lawyers

 Sex crimes carry a stigma that goes well beyond that associated with many other crimes, and it takes no more than an accusation to destroy your reputation.
 When you’ve been accused of a sex crime, even if the allegations are false, you will likely find that you are treated as if you were guilty, even in the absence of proof.
 You will be made to feel that the presumption of innocence does not apply to those who are accused of sex crimes.
-Contact a sex crimes attorney in Albuquerque, NM if you or a loved one have been charged with a sex crime.
+Contact an Albuquerque sex crimes attorney if you or a loved one have been charged with a sex crime.

 Punishments for convicted sex offenders are considered by many to be draconian.
 You’re facing prison time, followed by parole if you’re lucky and manage to avoid civil commitment (indefinite incarceration after completing your sentence).
 Then, you’ll spend the remainder of your life having to register as a sex offender wherever you live.
 Your name, photo, charges, and address will be published on the Internet.
 Every time you apply for a job or a lease and they do a background check, your conviction will appear.
 You will face housing restrictions and limitations on the type of job you can have.
 You will lose custody of your children and probably visiting rights as well.
 You will incur additional penalties if the alleged victim was a minor or if a weapon was used.

 The sex crime accusations we see most frequently in New Mexico include:

 - Rape (criminal sexual penetration or CSP)